FelixHiet/e-commerce/README.md

 # E-commerce website: Supercarstore.js

-Almost finished e-commerce website lacks some styling on some parts but most of the functional parts work.
+Almost finished e-commerce website.
+Lacks some styling on some parts, but most of the functional parts work.
 I made this website with a tutorial and was quite tough project.
 Since some code was old, I had to refactor code.
 You need React 17 or older, React 18 won't do.

 ![ecommercefrontpage](https://user-images.githubusercontent.com/49163212/188476238-e23d3e7f-e980-464e-a256-c7cbbee53af8.jpg)